ianc1991/space-tourism/README.md

 ### Crew & Technology

 I'll add these together as they were mostly the same.
 My main issue was getting the pictures to all size properly and responsively.
-Since some of the crew pictures were quite different sizes, I'd often find that one would slightly out of place.
+Since some of the crew pictures were quite different sizes, I'd often find that one would be slightly out of place.
 I was also getting some issues in other browsers with sizing, which
 I believe to be due to the 'vh' unit I was experimenting with.
 Images were seemingly not being set to the right size, which is why I included a max-height.